CartoDB/raster-loader/ROADMAP.md

 * Support loading raster data from a local file and file archives (ZIP)
 * Support loading raster data from a URL
-* Support loading raster data from a cloud storage bucket (e.g. S3)
+* Support loading raster data from a cloud storage bucket (such as AWS S3)

 For storing raster data in the cloud: